eti-p-doray/unet-gan-matting/README.md

 `pip3 install -r requirements.txt`

-For an enviroment witn GPU:
+For an enviroment with GPU:

 `pip3 install -r requirements-gpu.txt`